will1410/hopperdietzel/koha_notes/branding_koha.md

 ```

-Once those variables are set, anytime I want to change a color in Koha to the medium color, instead of using "#1f9bde", all I have to do is insert "var(--c_medium)".
+Once those variables are set, anytime I want to change a color in Koha to the medium color, instead of using "#1f9bde", all I have to do is insert `var(--c_medium)`.

-The big advantage of this is that if I decide I want to use a different color as my medium color, I can change the variable, and all of the CSS that uses "var(--c_medium)" will be changed and I won't have to dig through the CSS and change every instance of "#1f9bde".
+The big advantage of this is that if I decide I want to use a different color as my medium color, I can change the variable, and all of the CSS that uses `var(--c_medium)` will be changed and I won't have to dig through the CSS and change every instance of "#1f9bde".

 ## 5. The (more-or-less) complete CSS